 Applicants who self-disclose a criminal record to St George’s during the recruitment process will be referred by the admissions officers to the Student Conduct and Compliance Team.
 The Student Conduct and Compliance Team will then convene a 'DBS panel' who will decide whether the disclosed offence(s) affects suitability to study on a clinical programme.

-St George’s will be notified electronically by GBG Online Disclosures when a DBS certificate reveals a criminal record.
+St George’s will be notified electronically by First Advantage Online Disclosures when a DBS certificate reveals a criminal record.
 The DBS certificate will be checked against the self-disclosure form completed prior to receiving enhanced DBS certificate.
-The Student Conduct and Compliance Team will then convene a ‘DBS panel‘ who will decide whether the revealed offence(s) affects suitability to be enrolled on a on a clinical programme of study.
+The Student Conduct and Compliance Team will then convene a 'DBS panel' who will decide whether the revealed offence(s) affects suitability to be enrolled on a on a clinical programme of study.

 Applicants should direct all enquiries about DBS checks to the Admissions Team.

-Current students are required, under the university’s general regulations, to self-disclose any change to their criminal record status without delay to Student Conduct and Compliance Team.
-Students should not wait until the point of re-enrolment to disclose a police investigation or that there has been an alteration to criminal record status.
+Current students are required, under the university’s general regulations, to self-disclose any change to their criminal record status without delay to the Student Conduct and Compliance Team.
+Students should not wait until the point of re-enrolment to disclose a police investigation or that there has been an alteration to their criminal record status.
 The online enrolment process takes place around August/September each year.
 During re-enrolment, students agree to the following:

 I undertake to notify the Registry should any incident occur that may reasonably be regarded as preventing me from working with children or vulnerable adults during the remainder of my training.